Caraveo/Aske/README.md

-# ASKE - Automated Starter Kit Ecosystem
+# ASKE - Architect Services KIT Ecosystem

 **ASKE** is opinionated.
 It knows what it wants: **scale**, **growth**, **prosperity**.
 It makes choices for you while still giving you the option to **override** them.